Gun Quarter: Modern times

 Today only a small handful of gun manufacturers and traders remain in the Gun Quarter.
 The last remaining large gun and rifle manufacturer in the area is Westley Richards.
 Due to the UK's tight laws regarding gun ownership, including sporting arms, there is only a small commercial market for firearms in the country; consequently, the majority of Birmingham's gun manufacture today is of air guns.

 The Gun Quarter has continued to decline in the 21st century, losing approximately 25% of its manufacturing jobs in the 3 years from 2003 to 2006, and the trend is continuing, with many vacant and underused buildings.

 In August 2011 a controversy was created when the Birmingham Council, in an unwelcome move, decided to change the name of the Gun Quarter.
-The Council had received a petition from a mere 50 residents from a local church group to change the name to St George and St Chad's Quarter.
+The council had received a petition from 50 residents from a local church group to change the name to St George and St Chad's Quarter.
 The Birmingham Post reported on it, in response over 4,500 signed a petition not to change the name.